California State Route 16: Route description

 East of Madison, and now in the Central Valley, SR 16 interchanges with Interstate 505 before heading east toward Woodland.
-In west Woodland it merges with County Road 22 and then turns north, concurrently with County Route E7 and Interstate 5 Business, until it meets its interchange with Interstate 5.
+In west Woodland, it merges with County Road 22 and then turns north, concurrently with County Route E7 and Interstate 5 Business, until it meets its interchange with Interstate 5.

 SR 16 then runs on I-5 from Woodland towards Sacramento in an unsigned concurrency.
 At the junction with US 50 in the southeastern part of Downtown Sacramento, SR 16 turns eastward on an unsigned concurrency with US 50.
-It then diverges from US 50 via Howe Ave., goes southward on Howe Ave. for a short distance, then runs eastbound on Folsom Blvd.
-SR then peels off from Folsom Blvd, less than a mile later as Jackson Road.
+It then diverges from US 50 via Howe Avenue, heads southbound on Howe for a very short distance, then runs eastbound on Folsom Boulevard.
+SR 16 then peels off from Folsom Boulevard, less than a mile later as Jackson Road.

 After it passes near Sloughhouse and Rancho Murieta, where it crosses the Cosumnes River, SR 16 enters Amador County.
 SR 16 then ascends into the Sierra Nevada foothills, leaving the Central Valley.
 In Amador County, SR 16 passes near Forest Home before intersecting with State Route 124 and terminating at State Route 49.